First Published in 2021 and updated July 2024

 If you follow the sport, you know when a gymnast is having a bad day.
 Most of the time, a bad day for a gymnast is a bobble or step on a landing.
 And that can be the difference of making the Olympic team and not making it.
 So to be the best, a gymnast needs to NOT have a bad day on the days that matter.

-For Simone Biles, I don't believe I have ever seen her have a bad day.
+For Simone Biles, I don't believe I had ever seen her have a bad day.
 Simone is the GOAT (Greatest of all time) in women's gymnastics.
+With 5 gold medals in the 2016 Olympics, she showcased why she is the best.
 No other woman comes close to her difficulty.
 That is why she can fall and still score higher.
 Because she is doing things no other woman does.
 Though she rarely falls and is always just about as perfect as anyone could ever be.
 And therein lies the problem.
 She is human.
 And no human is perfect all of the time.

-Unfortunately for Simone, her bad day happened at the Olympics.
+Unfortunately for Simone, her bad day happened at the Olympics in 2020.
 And while some want to criticize her and others want to praise her, I think there is a middle ground.
 Of course we are all disappointed.
 We were hoping to see her dominate the sport this Olympics.
 We all wanted to see her perfection.

 But she showed her humanity.
 She quit on the competition when she realized her head was not right.
 And while people may not understand her fully for doing that, people don't have to.
 All that matters is that she made the best choice for her and her teammates at the time.
 She did the best she could do as a human.

 I know, athletes at Simone's level are suppose to be so strong mentally that nothing gets to them.
 But something did.
 Or everything did.
-We can all push off things that are happening around us to focus on our goals, but mental challenges affect the body and can affect competitions.
+With Covid happening and no family present, there is no telling what that can do to your mental stability.
+We can all push off things that are happening around us to focus on our goals to some degree, but mental challenges affect the body and can affect competitions.

 The difference in performing in swimming, or running, basketball or most other sports when you are not mentally strong enough as compared to gymnastics, is that in those other sports, you will just not win.
 In gymnastics, you could seriously hurt yourself.
 Getting on the beam or doing flips with the flu, is way different then shooting a hoop and missing because your head is not clear.
 In gymnastics, their is a much higher potential for injury.